outbreaksci/rapid-reviews/README.md

 And spread the word.
 Tweet and talk about your preprints and your rapid reviews.

-**Developers**

-We are looking forward to contributions!
-But... we're not quite ready yet.
-Stay tuned and send ideas via Twitter [@outbreaksci](https://twitter.com/outbreaksci).

 ## Code of Conduct

 We value an open and welcoming environment.
 By participating, you agree to abide by our [Code of Conduct](Code_of_Conduct.md).